varingst/awesome-conky/README.md

   label = "CPU:",
   conky = "${cpu}",

-  -- properties for background wibox background = { bg = "red" },
+  -- properties for the background wibox background = { bg = "red" },

   -- properties for the label wibox